linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Pilgrim Prime Rate Trust.md

 As in any market, of course, changes in supply and demand determine these loan prices.
 And even in this thinly traded market some loans command a premium while others sell at a discount.
 These days, some loans made to RJR Nabisco Inc. at the time of the 1989 leveraged buyout are considered "cool" and are less attractively priced than others, Mr. Snyder of the Loan Pricing Corporation said.
 "Hot" bank loans — those in high demand — include Gulfstream Aerospace, he said.

 Because some funds' holdings are substantial, any discrepancies between a loan's market value and the price a fund uses to calculate its net asset value could be significant.
-For instance, Merrill Lynch has about  $90 million invested in a short-term loan to Scotsman Manufacturing, which makes commercial prefabricated buildings.
-And Eaton Vance has$ 125 million, or about 7 percent of its portfolio, in one of the cool loans to RJR
+For instance, Merrill Lynch has about  \$90 million invested in a short-term loan to Scotsman Manufacturing, which makes commercial prefabricated buildings.
+And Eaton Vance has\$ 125 million, or about 7 percent of its portfolio, in one of the cool loans to RJR

 Because of their unusually strict policy on redemptions, though, it is unlikely that these fund managers will have to liquidate loans at market prices.
 But the price investors pay to buy new shares in these funds may not be exactly accurate.